NicolaNardino/Blockchain.Ethereum/README.md

 Another way of building a multi-container application, so also providing the linking between containers, is through [Docker Compose](https://docs.docker.com/compose/overview/).

 ### Docker Compose
+Below docker-compose.yml file links the containers "links" attribute, but it could be done through the networks attributes too.

 ```
 version: '3.0'